 Hydraulic Properties of Shale

-Shale has a very small particle size so the interstitial spaces are very small.
-In fact they are so small that oil, natural gas and water have difficulty moving through the rock.
-Shale can therefore serve as a cap rock for oil and natural gas traps and it also is an aquiclude that blocks or limits the flow of underground water.
+Shale has a very small particle size, so the interstitial spaces are very small.
+In fact they are so small that oil, natural gas, and water have difficulty moving through the rock.
+Shale can therefore serve as a cap rock for oil and natural gas traps, and it also is an aquiclude that blocks or limits the flow of groundwater.